 Start by heating the milk, cream, nutmeg, cinnamon, and cloves together over medium heat, frequently whisking to prevent anything from burning to the bottom of the pan.
 Heat the milk mixture until it is hot but not boiling.
 Meanwhile, in a large bowl, whisk the egg yolks and sugar together, adding the sugar a couple of tablespoons at a time and mixing thoroughly.

 Now using a soup ladle, spoon about half a ladle full of the hot milk mixture into the eggs and whisk to combine.
 Continue adding more and more until most of the milk mixture has been mixed in.
 Make sure you are whisking thoroughly after each addition.
-Now pour the egg mixture back into the pan on the stove with the remaining milk mixture.
-Then cook until the mixture reaches 160-170 degrees F whisking constantly.
+Now, pour the egg mixture back into the pan on the stove with the remaining milk mixture.
+Then cook until the mixture reaches 160-170 degrees F, whisking constantly.
 Do not allow the mixture to boil.
 It will be slightly thick but will thicken more as it cools.
-Finally, remove from the heat and whisk in the vanilla and alcohol if adding.
+Finally, remove from the heat and whisk in the vanilla and alcohol if adding it.
 Serve with whipped cream and garnish with a sprinkle of cinnamon.
 Or pour into a sealable pitcher and chill in the fridge for several hours before serving.

 Recipe notes and helpful tips